lupyuen/lupyuen.github.io/src/dsi.md

     Does this mean that all DCS Commands are sent over all 4 DSI Data Lanes?
 (Instead of DSI Lane 0 only)

+    __UPDATE:__ At Startup, DCS Commands are sent over DSI Lane 0.
+After Startup, Pixel Data is sent over Multiple DSI Data Lanes in Video Mode.
+Which means the Pixel Data is pushed as a continuous stream of Video Pixels, instead of plotting every pixel command by command.

 1. Can we __receive data__ from ST7703?

     [(See this)](https://www.reddit.com/r/PINE64official/comments/xsteb3/comment/iqostm5/?utm_source=share&utm_medium=web2x&context=3)